sonic-net/SONiC/doc/event-alarm-framework/events-producer.md

 }
 ```

+### Event APIs
+The Event API is provided as part of libswsscommon with API definition in a header file.

+#### Reporting API
+- An API for event reporting is provided.
+- The event reporting API accepts, event-source, tag & parameters.
+- The event reporting API adds "timestamp" and "index"
+- The event index is coined as <last 16 bits of epoch time of first event from a source, in seconds><48 bits of running index from 0 for events from a source>
+- The event-index could be used by receivers to gauge the count of missed/lost messages from a source.

+### Receiving API
+- A long running API is provided for event receivers.
+This goes in a forever loop of receiving events and makes a callback to caller provided function for each message.
+- The callback function implementation should be efficient as callback is blocking.
+- The receiver API uses the index to compute missed count of message per source and pass it to the callback function, along with the message.
+- The receiving API is preferably called in a dedicated thread.

 ### Event detection
 The event detection could happen in many ways
 - Update the code to directly invoke Event reporter, which will stream it out.